louisdtb/wikipedia-country-map/README.md

   <h1>Wikipedia country map</h1>
 </div>

-A simple map for exploring world history.
+A simple map for exploring countries by history, politics, or geopgraphy.

 ## Features

-- Click on a country to read its history
+- Click on a country to explore chosen topic
-- Hover on a country to see its name
+- Change topics by clicking the pencil icon

 ## Changelog